dell/patches/README.md

 **This is not recommended.
 Unless you have a specific reason, you should use the import-keys function described above.**

-TODO - left off here.
-Need to resolve domain bug.

 1. Make sure your certificates are in PEM format.
 2. Make sure the name of the root CA pem file is the same as what is listed in [config.yml](./podman-build/config.yml).
 The common name in the certificate itself must also match what is in config.yml.
 For example, if ROOT_CA_NAME is rootCA than your pem file should be rootCA.pem and the common name should be rootCA.
 3. Make sure the name of the patches server pem file is the same as what is listed in [config.yml](./podman-build/config.yml).
 For the patches server, the common name in the cert **must** include the domain.
 For example, if SERVER_NAME in config.yml is patches and DOMAIN is set to lan then the common name should be patches.lan.
-This is a bug and is on the list of things to fix in the beta.
-See [the bug tracker](https://github.com/orgs/dell/projects/8/views/1?pane=issue&itemId=30214314).
-This will be fixed in the release so that the domain name is not required.
 4. Copy your root CA cert to `./server_certs/root_certs`
 5. Copy your server cert to `./server_certs`